-- Plan to stay a little while.
-Staying for 15-30 minutes on that first morning can help ease the transition.
-Together, the two of you can explore the classroom, meet some other children, play with a few toys.
-When you see that your child is comfortable, it is time to leave.
-If he/she is having a harder time getting engaged, you may want to ask your child's teacher to stay with your child as you say good-bye so that when you leave, he can turn to another caring adult for support. - Keep your tone positive and upbeat.
+- Honest Conversations and building trust.
+Throughout the morning explain to your child that they will be attending school but you cannot stay.
+Once arriving at the classroom you can peer in through the door together and discuss some of the areas you may have seen previous when you class teacher has shared these in her video.
+The teacher will greet you to try and make your child feel as comfortable as possible.
+Even if a little upset, the teacher will take your child, and make them feel secure through comfort and engaging in activities with other class friends so that when you leave they can turn to another caring adult for support. - Keep your tone positive and upbeat.
 Children pick up on the reactions of the trusted adults in their lives.
 So try not to look worried or sad, and don't linger too long.
 Say a quick, upbeat good-bye and reassure your child that all will be well.
 Upon collection time focus on positive language, for example, I heard you had a great day at school today.